Anvita Abbi: Awards and recognitions

 Anvita Abbi has been honoured by several institutions and establishments.
 She has held the position of the Visiting Scientist at the Max Planck Institute of Evolutionary Anthropology, Leipzig, Germany for three years, 200, 2003 and 2010.
-She was a Leverhume Professor at the SOAS, University of London in 2011 and a fellow of Humanities and Social Sciences at the Cornell University, New York, USA in 1990 and a visiting fellow of the La Trobe University, Melbourne in 2003.
+She was a Leverhume Professor at the SOAS, University of London in 2011 and a fellow of Humanities and Social Sciences at the Cornell University, New York, US in 1990 and a visiting fellow of the La Trobe University, Melbourne in 2003.
 Abbi was a visiting professor at the Cairns Institute, James Cook University, Australia during 2010–2011.
 Some of the other honours she has received are: